Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Xl56Z8GO6-o.md

 ### Transcript

-> when giant crab i don't know man i don't know i'm looking forward to giant crab as well we've been hyping giant crab since since before the game was out i can't wait to get the giant crab out
+> when giant crab I don't know man I don't know I'm looking forward to giant crab as well we've been hyping giant crab since since before the game was out I can't wait to get the giant crab out